 Centrique is a student art and literary magazine published each year.
 Students submit writings and art work throughout the school year.
 Pieces are judged and prizes are awarded in a variety of areas.

-The ADAPT organization advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
+The Special Olympics Club advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
 The organization’s largest event is the Special Olympics basketball game, which will hopefully become an annual activity.